From Marseille: Iconic Calanques Boat Tour with Swimming

 From Marseille: Iconic Calanques Boat Tour with Swimming - What Reviewers Love Most

-The consistent praise from reviews revolves around the knowledgeable guides, who share interesting tidbits about the coast and marine life.
+The consistent praise from reviews revolves around the guides, who share interesting tidbits about the coast and marine life.
 Many mention how the guides go above and beyond to make sure everyone is comfortable and has fun.

 The scenery is breathtaking, with multiple stops giving different perspectives of the calanques and the chance to swim in turquoise waters.
 Reviewers also love the small group size, which keeps the experience personal and relaxed.